2008 Florida State Seminoles football team: Rankings

-Game capsules
+Game summaries

 Western Carolina

-Pregame Line: Lines are not released when an FCS team plays an FBS team.

 The start of the game was delayed almost an hour and a half due to lightning in the area, and then almost another hour during the 1st quarter.
 The first player to touch the ball for FSU, to start the 2008 season, was Tony Carter who promptly returned a punt 68 yards for a touchdown and the game's first score.
 Sophomore Christian Ponder started his first game at quarterback.
 Ponder completed 11 of 17 passes for 196 yards and 3 touchdowns.
 At the start of the second drive in the second half (when FSU was up 35–0), sophomore D'Vontrey Richardson came into the game.
 Richardson went 5 for 6 through the air with one touchdown and also had two rushing touchdowns, one for over 50 yards.
 With several players serving suspensions due to the school wide "academic scandal" (several students and athletes were caught sharing answers in an online music class), the Seminoles had 28 freshman play in the game.
 Two of those freshman had touchdowns in the victory over the Catamounts.

 Chattanooga

-Pregame Line: Lines are not released when an FCS team plays an FBS team.

 In his second start as a collegiate athlete, Christian Ponder threw for 183 yards and three first-half touchdowns before being relieved by D'vontrey Richardson in the 3rd quarter.
 Richardson threw for 117 yards with one touchdown.
 Richardson also had a 55-yard rushing touchdown, the longest scoring run for a quarterback in the school's history.
 The previous record was held by Richardson himself, set in the previous week with a 52-yard touchdown run.
 Junior Wide Receiver, Corey Surrency, led Florida State in receiving with 87 yards and two touchdowns on just three receptions.
 Florida State's defense allowed their first score of the season after a 62-yard passing touchdown thrown by Chattanooga quarterback Tony Pastore.
 This was also the first score by Chattanooga against Florida State all-time, dating back to 1984, the only previous meeting between the two schools in which the Seminoles won in a shutout by 37 points.